top of page

 • Disciplinary Incident Declines:

-• Arts programs reduce behavioral infractions by 63–89% during participation, cutting costs associated with security responses and solitary confinement.
-4 6
+• Arts programs reduce behavioural infractions by 63–89% during participation, cutting costs associated with security responses and solitary confinement.
+[4] [6]

-• Collaborative writing projects improve inmate-staff relations, fostering safer prison environments.
-4 6
+• Collaborative writing projects improve participant–staff relations, contributing to safer, calmer facility environments.
+[4] [6]

 Rugby Players